Dunsborough

 Dunsborough shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Dunsborough, the educational attainment significantly exceeds broader benchmarks.
-Among residents aged 15 and above, 28.6% have university qualifications, compared to 17.6% in the rest of Western Australia and 18.0% in the SA4 region.
-Bachelor degrees are the most prevalent at 21.8%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 42.5% of residents holding such qualifications - advanced diplomas account for 14.4% and certificates for 28.1%.
+Educational attainment in Dunsborough is notably high, with 28.6% of residents aged 15 years and over holding university qualifications.
+This figure exceeds the broader benchmarks of 17.6% for the Rest of WA and 18.0% for the SA4 region.
+The area's educational advantage is evident in its distribution of qualifications: Bachelor degrees are most common at 21.8%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.8%).
+Vocational credentials are also prominent, with 42.5% of residents aged 15 years and over holding such qualifications.

 Frequently Asked Questions - Education